Submission #10186: OmerAras55's Linux Mario Forever: Community Edition "warps" in 08:01.333

 I have no idea why this works.

 And I spent days trying to optimize this part below.
-As you can see in the image, my goal is to make Luigi jump to the center block of the Roto Discs on the right side without slowing down too much and without touching the Thwomps or Roto Discs.
+As you can see in the image, my goal is to make Luigi jump to the center block of the Roto Discs on the right side without slowing down too much and without touching the Thwomp or Roto Discs.

 This really took me days because in almost all of my previous attempts, Luigi would fall between the center block of the Roto Discs and the blocks immediately to its left, which was ridiculous.
 But eventually, I found better movement and got through this part with almost no slowdown compared to the old TAS.
 And immediately after that, I used corner correction from the block above the one Luigi landed on to go further to the right.

 Here's how it works: This game has Coyote-Time, enabled by default.
 This gives you a few frames to jump when you fall off a platform.
-If you crouch and fall onto the far right corner of a block, a glitch in the game allows you to stop in midair for 1 extra frame before falling.
+If you crouch and fall onto the far right corner of a block, a glitch in the game allows you to walk in midair for 1 extra frame before falling.
 This allows us to barely finish the level by stomping a Bullet Bill fired from the right without stopping.
 In the old TAS, not knowing about this extra 1-frame bug caused me to wait 1-2 seconds for the Bullet Bill to be fired.

 8-2 (-1f)